software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 Because the Product Owner in the Scrum Team is commonly a non-technical person, user stories should not contain technical details of the implementation.
 For example, the following user story is too technical:

-> ❌ As a blog reader I want to send an HTTP request to the server to get the list of blog posts in a JSON format so that I can find interesting posts to read.
+> ❌ As a blog reader I want to send an HTTP GET request to the server to get the list of blog posts in a JSON format so that I can find interesting posts to read.

 A better user story would express the feature from the user's point of view: